-There are two types of stock transfer form: the J30 form which is used for share transfers where shares are fully paid, and form J10 used to transfer shares which are unpaid or partly paid.
-The most common type of share transfer is for paid shares.
+There are two types of stock transfer forms: the J30 form, which is used for the transfer of fully paid shares; and form J10, which is used to transfer shares which are unpaid or partly paid.
+The most common type of share transfer is for fully paid shares.

 Do I need to notify Companies House of a share transfer?

-Also, Companies House should be informed of the share transfer by filing a new Confirmation Statement (Companies House form CS01).
-Quality Company Formations provide a Confirmation Statement Service at a cost of £34.99 plus VAT.
-This service can also be purchased by existing customers from the Shop area within their Online Customer Portal.
+Companies House should be informed of any share transfers on the next Confirmation Statement (Companies House form CS01).
+Quality Company Formations provides a Confirmation Statement Service at a cost of £34.99 plus VAT.
+This service can also be purchased by existing customers from the Shop area within our Online Customer Portal.

 Do I need to inform HMRC and pay stamp duty?

-- Where share transfers have a sale value or ‘chargeable consideration’ of £1,000 or less, including shares that are gifted, i.e. for ‘nil’ consideration, HMRC do not need notified and stamp duty is not required to be paid; however, Certificate 1 on the rear of the share transfer form requires to be completed and signed.
+- Where share transfers have a sale value, or ‘chargeable consideration’, of £1,000 or less, there is no requirement to notify HMRC or pay any stamp duty.
+This includes shares that are given for ‘nil’ consideration (i.e. gifted to someone).
+However, Certificate 1 on the reverse of the share transfer form must be completed and signed.

-- Where share transfers are classified as exempt of stamp duty, e.g. shares are left to someone in a will, HMRC do not need notified; however, Certificate 2 on the rear of the stock transfer form requires being completed and signed.
+- Where share transfers are classified as exempt of stamp duty – e.g. shares that are left to someone in a will – there is no need to notify HMRC of the transfer.
+However, Certificate 2 on the reverse of the stock transfer form must be completed and signed.

 In some cases, there may be restrictions on the transfer of shares.
-It is therefore essential to check the articles of association and shareholders’ agreements (if applicable) before allowing the process to begin.
-Such restrictions may include pre-emption rights or obstacles to the directors’ power to authorise share transfers.
+It is, therefore, essential to check the company’s articles of association and shareholders’ agreement (if one exists) before allowing the process to begin.
+Such restrictions may include pre-emption rights, buy-back options, and obstacles that prohibit directors from authorising share transfers.